johnmyleswhite/log4r/README.md

 is still quite extensible, as seen below – but is much faster.
 See `vignette("performance", package = "log4r")` for details.

+Unlike other R logging packages, **log4r** also has first-class support for structured logging.
+See `vignette("structured-logging", package = "log4r")` for details.

 ## Installation

 The package is available from CRAN: